julioct/julioct.github.io/_posts/2024-06-22-MongoDB-Tutorial-For-Dotnet-Developers.md

 }
 ```

 If you want to take things further, you could add methods to get all baskets, delete a basket, and more.
-I go over those, and even how to implement a generic MongoDB repository, in my [Building Microservices With .NET](https://dotnetmicroservices.com){:target="_blank"} training program.
+I go over those, and even how to implement a generic MongoDB repository, in my [.NET Cloud Developer Bootcamp]({{ site.url }}/courses/dotnetbootcamp).

 Now let's see what to do to register that repository in the application.